In short

 Examples of effective trade show merchandise

-- Pens and notepads: used immediately during the event itself.
+• Pens and notebooks — used immediately during the event itself and in the days that follow.

-- Water bottles or travel flasks: they accompany the visitor well beyond the exhibition.
+• Water bottles or travel flasks — they accompany the visitor well beyond the exhibition, at the gym or on the desk.

-- Desk accessories: they enter the daily working routine and keep the brand visible.
+• Desk accessories — they enter the daily working routine and reactivate the brand's memory with every use.

 A promotional product works when it becomes part of the recipient's real life — not when it stays in a conference tote bag.